- Why Do Dogs Eat Grass?

 Why Do Dogs Eat Poop?

-This one’s not quite so cute, but many dog owners probably recognize this unsettling behavior, known as coprophagia.
+This one’s not quite so cute, but many dog owners and emotional support animal handlers probably recognize this unsettling behavior, known as coprophagia.

 The actual reason for it varies, from the typical canine trait of scavenging, to how they’d keep their teeth clean in the wild poop attract predators, so adult dogs would have to dispose of it to keep themselves and their pups safe.